CWALabs/SkyCMS/AWS/README.md

 ## Outputs

-- `LoadBalancerDNSName`: Public DNS name of the ALB.
+- `LoadBalancerDNSName`: Public DNS name of the ALB (useful if mapping your own DNS to the ALB).
-  After creation, use `LoadBalancerDNSName` to configure your DNS records as shown above.
+- `EditorCloudFrontDomain`: Public TLS-enabled domain for the Editor via CloudFront.
+- `PublisherCloudFrontDomain`: Public TLS-enabled domain for the Publisher via CloudFront.
 - `EditorServiceName` / `PublisherServiceName`: ECS service names.
 - `EfsFileSystemId`: EFS filesystem ID.
 - `S3Bucket`: S3 bucket name.